 Sister Jane has been blessed to have had unique ministry experiences, which include facilitating a master’s program through the Diocese of Kansas City, Mo., serving as a parish business manager, acting as a consultant for small religious communities through the National Treasurers Organization, and serving for years on the board of the Lakemary Center, a facility the Ursulines started in 1969 for children with developmental disabilities.

-Since 2010, Sister Jane’s ministry has been to welcome the stranger at Catholic Charities, mostly people coming to Kansas City from Burma or Bhutan, a few African nations and some from Iraq.
+From 2010-20, Sister Jane’s ministry was to welcome the stranger at Catholic Charities, mostly people coming to Kansas City from Burma or Bhutan, a few African nations and some from Iraq.

 “Religious life has been a great adventure,” she said.
 “I could never have dreamed 60 years ago what opportunities would come my way.
 Members of my religious community have provided support, encouragement, new ideas and much love.
 Religious sisters from all over the country have taught me so much about how to live this rich life through friendship, meetings, articles and books.
 I have been truly blessed in my choice of religious life!”